datacamp-content-public/courses-m23-summer-prep-programming/chapter6.md

 `@instructions`
 Now find out the following:

 1. Are there more male or female names in the dataset?
+Just print the numbers of female and male names.
 2. What is the name with most occurrences?

 `@hint`